zhangyunhao116/skipset/readme.md

 In these situations, `sync.Map` is better

-- Insert a batch of elements and then use only `Contains` (use built-in map is even better)
+- Only one goroutine access the set for most of the time, such as insert a batch of elements and then use only `Contains` (use built-in map is even better).